csnestic/PlaybackRecord/README.md

 java -cp [path to packaged jar]\PlaybackRecord-1.1.jar com.mediaProject.App [args]

+Additionally the package can be run using mvn exec in the following way, provided your terminal is in the directory with the pom.xmls: mvn clean install exec:java -Dexec.args="[args]"

 Values that work for [args] :

 record (optional: filename) - current version will record 10 seconds of audio and create a .wav file with the given filename or call the file recording.wav if no filename is provided.